Plano's Hezly Rivera becomes youngest member of Team USA headed to Paris Olympics

 Even though she is the youngest on the team, she said she had to think like a veteran throughout the competition.

-It’s not lost on her the amount of talent is on the team.
+It’s not lost on her the amount of talent on the team.

 “I could not have imagined that and I am just so excited and never would have thought that would have happened.
 Bars and beam are what I can contribute to the team.
 So when I hit bars and beam I knew that I had a shot,” Rivera said.

 Her father was visibly emotional when her name was called as a member of the gymnastics team.
-Rivera wasn’t surprised considering how much her family has supported her.
-They actually moved from New Jersey to Plano so that she could train at WOGA and have the best chance of making an Olympic team.
+Rivera wasn’t surprised, considering how much her family had supported her.
+They moved from New Jersey to Plano so that she could train at WOGA and have the best chance of making an Olympic team.

 “He [my dad] has been with me since the beginning and always been supporting me since I was little.
 It’s been so amazing having a father like him.
 He is my hero, my rock and always pushes me to do my best.
 And always comforting when things get rough,” Rivera said.

-The entire USA Gymnastics delegation headed to the 2024 Olympic Games in Paris, France, has been announced.
+The USA Gymnastics delegation headed to the 2024 Olympic Games in Paris, France, was announced Sunday.